N0oshin/Recipe-App/README.md

 - Browse through a list of recipes
 - Search for your recipes
 - View detailed instructions and ingredients for each recipe
+- Browse by collection(eg:snacks, spicy, sweet etc.)

 ## Web App